When Some Websites Do Not Open On Your Computer – Troubleshooting Guide

 Has it ever happened that a specific website you are trying to access never loads on your computer?
 Your internet connection is working fine, and you can open Google, Yahoo, Facebook, YouTube, but some websites never load due to unknown reasons, or you are stuck at a white screen of death.

-There may be different causes for the non availability of some websites over a given period of time.
+There may be different causes for the non-availability of some websites over a given period.
 Here are some case scenarios:

-- The website you are trying to access is down because the web server which is hosting the files of the website is having server side problems.
+- The website you are trying to access is down because the webserver which is hosting the files of the site is having server-side problems.